ersandeepahirwar/JS/README.md

 #### 1. Abstraction

-- Data hiding, i.e., hiding complexity and showing functionality.
+* **Data hiding**, i.e., hiding complexity and showing functionality.
-- We can hide members using access specifiers like `public`, `private`, and `protected`.
+* We can hide members using access specifiers like `public`, `private`, and `protected`.
-- JavaScript does not fully support abstraction.
+* JavaScript does not fully support abstraction.

 #### 2. Encapsulation

-- Binding data members with member functions/methods.
+* Binding **data members with member functions / methods**.
-- Wrapping up data members with member functions.
+* Wrapping up data members with member functions.

 #### 3. Polymorphism

-- Many forms of a single entity.
+* Means **many forms of a single entity**.

 #### Method Overloading

-- If we define more than one function in a class with the same name but different signatures ( either the number of arguments or their types are different ), it is called method overloading.
+* If we define more than one function in a class with the same name but different signatures ( number / type of arguments ), it is called method overloading.
-- JavaScript does not support method overloading.
+* JavaScript does not support method overloading.

 #### Constructor and Destructor

-- We can create user-defined constructors in JavaScript.
+* We can create **user-defined constructors** in JavaScript.
-- We cannot create user-defined destructors in JavaScript.
+* We cannot create **user-defined destructors** in JavaScript.

 #### Method Overriding

-- If both parent and child classes have members with the same name, then the child class overrides the parent's member.
+* If both parent and child classes have members with the same name, the **child class overrides the parent’s member**.
-- The child class can inherit only those members from the parent that it does not already have.
+* The child class inherits only those members that it does not already define.
-- JavaScript supports method overriding.
+* JavaScript supports method overriding.

 #### Operator Overloading

-- If we provide a user-defined definition to an existing operator, then this concept is called operator overloading.
+* Providing a **user-defined definition to an existing operator** is called operator overloading.
-- JavaScript does not support operator overloading.
+* JavaScript does not support operator overloading.

 #### 4. Inheritance

-- If we reuse the members of an existing class in a new class, it is called inheritance.
+* Reusing members of an existing class in a new class is called **inheritance**.
-- JavaScript supports inheritance.
+* JavaScript supports inheritance.

 ### Constructor

-- A special member method of a class that provides memory initialization to a class object.
+* A **constructor** is a special member method of a class that provides **memory initialization** for a class object.
-- There is no need to call a constructor explicitly; it is called automatically when an object is created using the `new` keyword.
+* It is called **automatically** when an object is created using the `new` keyword ( no need to call it explicitly ).
-- A constructor can be parameterized.
+* A constructor can be **parameterized**.
-- If we do not provide a definition for a constructor in a class, then the compiler ( JIT ) provides a default constructor.
+* If no constructor is defined in a class, the **compiler ( JIT )** provides a **default constructor**.
-- We cannot return a user-defined value from a constructor.
+* A constructor cannot return a **user-defined value**.

 ### Class with constructor